|

 tide in popularity on the adult level, with more athletes choosing to be

 involved in softball, golf, volleyball and other recreational sports.
+But during a period from the 1920s through

-the 1960s, baseball was not only the country's national past time, it was
+the 1960s, baseball was not only the country's national past time, it was just about the only game in town.
+In 1930, not fewer than seven different

 leagues were flourishing that involved teams from Portage County.
 Three